 Christine, what has changed since the early days in 2006?

 The biggest change in comparison to the early years is the size of our team.
-In 2006, we had five full-time employees, today there are more than sixty people at three locations.
+In 2006, we had five full-time employees, today there are more than seventy people at three locations.
 However, the high cultural diversity in our company remains virtually unchanged.
 Even in the early years, we already had staff from four nations.
 Although we frequently spoke English back then, the first language in our company was still German.
 Thanks to our international positioning this is quite different today.

 What were the first milestones of the company’s development?